This article was first published on January 17th, 2023, and was last updated February 2024.

 White Label vs Private Label: Key Similarities

-White label and private label products are similar to how the product or service is created, sourced, or managed.
+White label and private label products are similar in how the product or service is created, sourced, or managed.

-- They both use outsourced (3rd party) production to offer its products and services.
+- They both use outsourced (3rd party) production to offer their products and services.

 - It enables the white or private label company to focus on production while the resellers can focus on reselling.